Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

         download the source code.
 We're trying to get better access with a support license but it takes time.

+        We have already talked to the VASP people and voiced our concerns.
+They promised they would come back with a solution better suited for the way the LUMI support team is organised, so that we could at least offer better support, but they didn't.

 <!-- BELGIUM
 The LUMI User Support Team **tries to help with installations of recent software** but **porting or bug correction in software is not their task**.
 In Flanders some help is possible by the VSC Tier-0 support team